Open Metadata Repository Services (OMRS) Design

 Figure 3: Local only

 Figure 4 shows the OMRS supporting a server with no local repository - so that all metadata for the OMASs is coming through the cohort services from remote metadata repositories.
-This is the caller integration pattern.
+This is the caller integration pattern supported by the Metadata Access Point OMAG Server.

-Figure 5 shows OMRS supporting a simple repository proxy server.
-The OMASs are not deployed and the local repository is configured to connect as an adapter for a non-native open metadata repository.
+Figure 5 shows OMRS supporting a server where the OMASs are not deployed and the local repository is configured to connect as an adapter for a non-native open metadata repository.
 The cohort services connect this metadata repository with other members in one or more cohorts.
-This is called the adapter integration pattern.
+This is called the adapter integration pattern and is used in a Repository Proxy OMAG Server.

 Figure 5: Repository proxy